sdiehl/stephendiehl.com/posts/haskell_2017.md

 Since last year I've been criss-crossing the globe through Germany, London, Paris, San Francisco, Zurich, Portland, New York and Boston doing some mix of advising, consulting, and investments.
-Late this year, I finally ended up starting a new company, which I'll speak about publically in the next few months.
+Late this year, I finally ended up starting a new company, which I'll speak about publicly in the next few months.

 I'm especially grateful for the warmth and kindness I felt traveling across